Learn More and ApplyEconomics and Quantitative Analysis (MS)

 Course Requirements

 Students may enroll in the program on a full-time or part-time basis.
 Classes are generally offered during the evening.
 The typical full-time student will finish the program in five quarters.
-Students will be advised to take no more than three courses per term.
+Students are advised to take no more than three courses per term.
 Students attending the program part-time will typically take two evening courses per quarter and finish the program in six quarters.

 Core Courses (7 required courses)